 Cisco Webex Contact Center (WxCC) includes native reporting capabilities designed to support day-to-day operations and basic performance tracking.
+However, it's missing real-time agent performance, queue-level bottlenecks, and historical trend analysis.

 The core of WxCC reporting is the Cisco Analyzer engine, which collects interaction data from voice, chat, and email channels.
 Native reporting is robust for "operational visibility"—what happened today, this week, or this month.